scalawithcats/scala-with-cats/src/pages/type-classes/printable.md

 Scala provides a `toString` method to let us convert any value to a `String`.
-However, this method comes with a few disadvantages.
-It is implemented for *every* type in the language, many implementations are of limited use, and we can't opt-in to specific implementations for specific types.
+However, this method comes with a few disadvantages: it is implemented for *every* type in the language, many implementations are of limited use, and we can't opt-in to specific implementations for specific types.